 Essential Oils – For headaches, try peppermint or lavender rubbed into temples.
 Peppermint is very potent so you may want to dilute it in a carrier oil like olive or coconut beforehand.

 Others to consider: feverfew, kudzu, ginger, arnica, vitamin C, vitamin E, glucosamine, boswellia, devil’s claw, turmeric (curcumin), and magnesium.

 Digestive Aids/Acid Reflux

 Papaya – This fruit is full of enzymes that help break down proteins, aiding in digestion.
-It can be found as fruit, juice, and chewable tablets.
+It can be found as a fruit, juice, or chewable tablet.

 Baking Soda – Has the same ingredients as many antacids.
-Mix a little with water and drink.
+Mix a little with water and drink it down.

-Apple Cider Vinegar – The weaker acid of the vinegar dilutes stomach acid, but not too much to limit digestion.
+Apple Cider Vinegar – The weaker acid of the vinegar dilutes stomach acid to ease the burn, but not too much to limit digestion.
 Dilute a couple tablespoons 50/50 with water.